TARAZ: Persian Short-Answer Question Benchmark for Cultural Evaluation of Language Models: Introduction

 \item A hybrid syntactic and semantic-based evaluation to achieve robust semantic matching instead of exact matching.
 Our evaluation framework is extensible to new datasets and any language model's responses.

 \item Comprehensive evaluation of 15 state-of-the-art (multilingual and Persian) LLMs across six metrics on BLEnD, ISN-SAQ and PerCul-SAQ datasets.

 \end{itemize}

 In the rest of this paper, we first review the background and related works in Section~\ref{sec:background}.
-Section~\ref{sec:datasets} presents the datasets used in our study, followed by Section~\ref{sec:evaluation}, which details our evaluation framework.
-Section~\ref{sec:models} describes the models employed, and Section~\ref{sec:experiments} reports the experimental setup and results.
-Finally, Section~\ref{sec:limitations} outlines the limitations and directions for future work and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:datasets} presents the datasets used in our study, followed by Section~\ref{sec:models}, which describes the models employed.
+Section ~\ref{sec:evaluation} details our evaluation framework, and Section~\ref{sec:experiments} reports the experimental setup and results.
+Finally, Section~\ref{sec:conclusion} concludes the paper.